doc1oo/LovelyComposerDocs/index_en.rst

 The function are as follows in order from left to right.

-* A copy of the current rhythm pattern
+* Copy the current rhythm pattern
 * Paste rhythm pattern

     Using the page-based editing tool, you can also process multiple pages at once, which is convenient.